 John of Gaunt, 1st Duke of Lancaster, 1340 to 1399 was an English nobleman, the third of five surviving sons of King Edward III.
 He was called "John of Gaunt" because he was born in Ghent, then rendered in English as Gaunt.

 John exercised great influence over his nephew, King Richard II, especially when the latter was young.
 His male heirs included Kings Henry IV, Henry V, and Henry VI and his daughters included Queen Philippa of Portugal and Queen Catherine of Castile.
 John also fathered children named "Beaufort" from whom are descended King Henry VII and even our present Queen.

 John of Gaunt was one of the richest men of all time.
-He was Lord of the Manor of Sutton.
+His son Henry, later King Henry IV was Lord of the Manor of Sutton from 1392.
 The 17th green on the John O’Gaunt Course in also known as John O’Gaunt’s Hill.
 It is said to be the site of his manor house.

 The Burgoyne family were Lords of the Manor of Sutton between 1544 and 1921.
 They were Baronets since 1641 but the 10th Baronet, Sir John Montague Burgoyne died in 1921 without issue.
 His widow, Lady Burgoyne died in 1938 after which the whole of Sutton Parish, except for the Church and its Glebe Land, were going to be auctioned off on 25th September 1939 but World War Two intervened and the sale was actually concluded in 1946.

 Sutton Park and the house were occupied by the Pioneer Corps during World War II.
 There was also a Prisoner of War camp (No.628) in the form of a series of huts just in front of the 9th tee on the John O’Gaunt Course.